 Improve emotional intelligence

-We have presented workshops with staff from Department of Fisheries and Oceans, School Districts, First Nations Health Directors and CVI Multicultural Society and we really love the opportunity to connect.
+We have presented workshops with staff from Department of Fisheries and Oceans, School Districts, First Nations Health Directors, CVI Multicultural Society and Nanaimo Division of Family Practice and we really love the opportunity to connect.
 Here is what some of our past participants have said:

 - Valuable. i will use some of their techniques